-Message Description "Stall condition has been detected This is a Beck-specific message indicating that the actuator (see 'Stall Time' in the 'General is in a stalled condition.
+Message Description This is a Beck-specific message indicating that the actuator (see 'Stall Time' in the 'General is in a stalled condition.
 This occurs if the actuator cannot Setup' menu)." reach the Demand position in the time allotted by the stall time setting (configurable from 30-450 seconds).